-16.3(a) The Company will continue the Retiree Medical Plan agreed to in the collective bargaining agreement of December 2, 2008, between the Company and the Union.
-For employees who are hired prior to January 1, 2007 and covered on or after January 1, 2007, the Company will provide for the duration of this Agreement the medical benefits for eligible retired employees and for covered dependents of eligible retired employees as summarized in the document entitled Attachment B. The Company will also provide employees hired prior to January 1, 2007, access to the Medicare Supplement Plan.
+16.3(a) The Company will continue the Retiree Medical Plan agreed to in the collective bargaining agreement of February 11, 2016October 7, 2012, between the Company and the Union.
+For employees who are hired prior to January 1, 2007 and covered on or after January 1, 2007, the Company will provide until December 31, 20222017 the Retiree Medical Plan agreed to in the collective bargaining agreement of February 11, 2016October 7, 2012, between the Company and the Union as summarized in Attachment B of that Agreement.
+Thereafter, for the duration of this Agreement the Company will provide the medical benefits for eligible retired employees and covered dependents of eligible retired employees as summarized in Attachment B of this Agreement, effective January 1, 20232018, as the Retiree Medical Plan.
+The Company will also provide employees hired prior to January 1, 2007, access to the Medicare Supplement Plan.